unicef/django-streaming/docs/src/usage.md

 ## Basic Usage

-To use `hope-streaming`, you typically configure a backend in your Django settings and then use the provided `publish` function to send messages.
+To use `django-streaming`, you typically configure a backend in your Django settings and then use the provided `publish` function to send messages.

 Example `settings.py` configuration for the console backend: